Best Hikes in Black Hills National Forest (SD)

 Hell Canyon Trail – 5.4 mile loop

-The 1/2 of mile of trail climbs at a steep pace with one switchback until you top out on the limestone crest.
+The 1/2 mile of trail climbs at a steep pace with one switchback until you top out on the limestone crest.
 This trail follows a bench below limestone cliffs and provides outstanding views of Hell Canyon and the surrounding area.
-The last 2 miles follows a two-track road along the bottom of Hell Canyon drainage.
+The last 2 miles follow a two-track road along the bottom of Hell Canyon drainage.

 Horsethief Lake Loop*** – 5.4 mile out and back